nprapps/app-template/README.md

 Generate index.html
 -------------------

+The app-template ships with several example templates and corresponding views.

 * Choose from the available templates which one to base your project on, e.g. ``templates/table.html``.
 Move this template to ``templates/index.html`` and delete the others.
 * Never edit ``www/index.html`` or other dynamically generated assets.
 Instead edit the templates.
+* Choose the view from ``app.py`` that matches your chosen template.
+Apply the ``@app.route('/')`` decorator to it.
+Delete the others.
 * Uncomment and update the ad code and Facebook tags at the top of ``templates/_base.html``. (or make yourself a ticket to do it later).

 Run the project locally